 Some people make the ill-advised choice to purchase uncertified diamonds to save money.
 Sellers of uncertified diamonds tend to offer a steep price discount, but it is most assuredly not worth the risk.
 Uncertified diamonds – if they are genuine diamonds at all – are almost always extremely low quality.
 Even with the discount provided, you will not be getting what you paid for.

 You should also be wary of jewelers, online or brick and mortar, that claim to offer wholesale diamonds to make sales.
 Anyone who is selling diamonds to the general public is not offering wholesale diamonds!
 Only brick and mortar & online jewelers have access to wholesale diamonds.

-The step cut shapes – specifically, Asscher and emerald cut diamonds – are adored for their wide, open tables.
-However, this also means that inclusions are quite obvious on these shapes.
-Don’t try and save money on a step cut diamond by buying one with a low clarity grade.
+The step cut shapes – specifically, Asscher and emerald-cut diamonds – are adored for their wide, open tables.
+However, this also means that inclusions are quite obvious in these shapes.
+Don’t try and save money on a step-cut diamond by buying one with a low clarity grade.
 The inclusions will seriously detract from the beauty of the diamond.
-A step cut diamond with a clarity grade of VVS2 or higher should ensure an eye-clean diamond.
+A step-cut diamond with a clarity grade of VVS2 or higher should ensure an eye-clean diamond.